denoland/docs/runtime/fundamentals/node.md

 the file is CommonJS or ESM.

-When using CommonJS, Deno expects that dependencies will be installed manually and `node_modules` directory will be present.
+When using CommonJS, Deno expects that dependencies will be installed manually and a `node_modules` directory will be present.
 It's best to set `"nodeModulesDir": "auto"` in your `deno.json` to ensure that.

 ```shell